-Note: We do not generally do interior design per se, and often work with interior designers or architects behind the scenes for their clients.
-If we are restoring/conserving an object, however, we require a meeting (in-person or virtual) for a discussion about the history and intention, and a sign-off by the client regarding the objects preservation efforts.
+Note: We do not generally do interior design per se, and consider this a specialty area under very specific conditions.
+We often work with interior designers or architects behind the scenes for their clients.

 A recent public project was the Superintendent’s Residence Design at Crater Lake National Park, shown above and below, which had a complete set of Imperial Monterey furnishings which MPFC conserved and restored as the basis for the design project.

 The historic Superintendent’s house is now the Crater Lake Science and Learning Center, a working museum for scientists and students.
 Pieces procured had to be affordable and in keeping with the period, but, other than the Imperial furniture, were not authentic items from the era.